davelongdev/astro-blog-project/README.md

 ##  Project Info

-This was the Blog Project Tutorial on [astro.build](astro.build) from 2023.
+I built this project by following the Blog Project Tutorial on [astro.build](astro.build) from 2023.

 ## Continuation